Prakashgolusingh/Online-Blood-Forum/README.md

 number.
 Admin can delete account of any donors or hospitals if it finds any thing suspicious.

 ## About techology and application
-1. create using flask and sqlite (sqlite is provided by flask itself) so no need to add any other database until you don't want to use sqlite.
+1. created using flask and sqlite (sqlite is provided by flask itself) so no need to add any other database until you don't want to use sqlite.
 2. Total 6 table are their in this application.
 3. GUI are not much fancy, it is simple and mostly bootstrap are used, since the main aim to work on backend.